 These bike trails in the Central North Island are best accessed from either National Park Village, Ohakune or Turangi.
 There are bike hire and shuttle operators in each of those settlements so you can plan your bike trail with ease.
 For more bike trails in the wider area, head over to our Mountain Biking in Ruapehu guide.
 You also might want to find a cheap place to stay in our 11 Best Backpacker Hostels in Tongariro National Park.

 1. Mountains to Sea (3-5 Days One Way)

 Let’s begin with the biggest ride of them all, the Mountains to Sea bike trail.
-The more than 200km trail starts on the slopes of Mt Ruapehu at the Turoa Ski Area and ends at the shores of Whanganui.
+The more than 200km (124 miles) trail starts on the slopes of Mt Ruapehu at the Turoa Ski Area and ends at the shores of Whanganui.
 In between, the scenic journey takes you through the volcanic Tongariro National Park and the wild forests of the Whanganui National Park.
 This trail is a mix of grade 3 and 4.